 Each of the five categories are identified by special tests or symptoms that are displayed and in response to these issues, patients then undergo the necessary treatments to depress the immune system temporarily to make the body more hospitable to pregnancy.

 Immune Therapy and IVF Treatment

-Therapies such as IVIG, low-dose heparin, LIT and corticosteroid therapy can all aid the suppression of the immune system leading up to and during an IVF cycle.
+Therapies such as IVIG, low-dose heparin, LIT and corticosteroid therapy can all aid in the suppression of the immune system leading up to and during an IVF cycle.
 Blood-clotting defects are treated with aspirin and low-dose heparin injections, IVIG (Intravenous Immunoglobulin) is a drip of good antibodies, administered slowly approximately seven to 10 days before embryo transfer and it can be paired with steroids, depending on the severity of the case.
 LIT (Lymphocyte Immune Treatment), is a serum made up from a donor or the partner’s blood, it is then injected in a series of injections under the skin, this will help to stop rejecting the male’s DNA.

 Although some of these treatments like IVIG and LIT have received some bad press in the past due to them being a blood derivative, Dr. Beer’s clinic boasts a success rate of more than 80% in more than three IVF or natural cycle attempts.
-Reproductive immunotherapy is quickly become a common treatment at most fertility clinics and for some Infertile couples the dream of having a baby is becoming a reality.
+Reproductive immunotherapy has quickly become a common treatment at most fertility clinics and for some Infertile couples, the dream of having a baby is becoming a reality.